 Conservation biology introduces students to subjects in biology that are central to questions about sustaining species and ecosystems.
 Students will use a series of case studies to learn the scientific methodology and fundamental principles that must be applied to issues of conserving biological diversity.
 Case studies will illustrate aquatic and terrestrial habitats; population and ecosystem levels of organization; and principles of evolution, population biology and ecosystem biology.
-BIOL106 is appropriate for first-year students and is an alternative core course for the Environmental Studies Concentration.
+BIOL 106 is appropriate for first-year students and can count toward the core course requirement for the Environmental Studies Concentration.
 No prerequisite.
 Offered every other year.